Springfield Ballet is proud to share what many of our dancers have gone on to accomplish after their time at Springfield

 Springfield Ballet alumna, graduated from Springfield, MO's Central High School IB program in 2008, after which she started her next studies that Fall at Washington University in St Louis.
 Anna spent the 1st semester her Junior year in Dublin, Ireland studying Biology at Trinity College.
 She graduated from "Wash U" in May, 2012, majoring in Biology and minoring in Ancient Studies, with a pre-med track.
 Anna spent 2 summers working in Medical Research labs at Stanford University.
 She took a "gap year" after college and worked with diabetes in mice at a research lab at Washington University School of Medicine while applying to Medical School.
 Upon being accepted, Anna started Washington University School of Medicine in St Louis in the Fall of 2013 and will graduate this Spring, May 2017, one week after getting married and becoming Anna Moseley Vanatta.
 Anna and Lorne will then move to Pittsburgh, PA where she will work and train in the Emergency Department at Allegheny General Hospital for the next three years.
 During Medical School, Anna loved participating in the Washington University School of Medicine's annual musical where she used her 12 years of Springfield Ballet dance experience to choreograph and perform in such shows as Beauty and the Beast (April 2017), How to Succeed in Business Without Really Trying, and Young Frankenstein.

-Aged 18, Ashlan is an alumna of Springfield Ballet, and is an apprentice with Charlotte Ballet in North Carolina.
-She continues to study on a full merit scholarship, plus stipend.
-She danced many roles this season including Flowers and Snow in The Nutcracker and a Hunter in Peter and the Wolf.
+Ashlan is an alumna of Springfield Ballet and was an apprentice with Charlotte Ballet in North Carolina until she graduated high school.
+She studied on a full merit scholarship plus stipend and danced many roles past seasons including Flowers and Snow in The Nutcracker and a Hunter in Peter and the Wolf.
 She traveled on tour to Charleston, SC, performing with the company in The Nutcracker and The Sleeping Beauty.
-In May, she will perform a variation from Balanchine's Who Cares?, staged by Patricia McBride, and this summer she attended Boston Ballet's summer intensive.
+She also performed a variation from Balanchine's Who Cares?, staged by Patricia McBride, and attended Boston Ballet's summer intensive.

 Berea Flatness earned her degree in Art and Design Education with a Dance minor from Missouri State University.
 She was a student at Springfield Ballet for 18 years and has appeared in various productions throughout the